 » Learn more about Concern’s work in Sudan

 By many accounts from those still living in the country, the violence of conflict is not confined to bombing, missile attacks, and the destruction of cities and infrastructure.
 Rather, it has seeped into every aspect of Syrian life.
 Many civilians who have spoken with Concern say that they don’t feel safe or secure in any environment — including their own homes.
-Personal security, now an alien feeling, is no longer taken for granted.
-This is especially true for Syrian women and girls.
+Conditions became worse for thousands in February 2023, following a series of catastrophic earthquakes in the northern and western regions of the country.

 » Learn more about the crisis in Syria